yookd/tweet_frequency/README.md

 * Contractions count as two words: `don't`: `don` and `t`.
 * I used my own OAuth keys and access tokens so continuous use might throw a rate-limit error.
+* You can't access protected tweets so it will throw a `TweetFrequency::ProtectedUser` error.

 ## Setup
 Install the gem: